chadrem/tribe/README.md

 ## Benchmarks

-Please see the [performance] (https://github.com/chadrem/tribe/wiki/Performance "performance") wiki page for more information.
+Please see the [performance](https://github.com/chadrem/tribe/wiki/Performance) wiki page for more information.

 ## Contributing